 The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852 establishing a list of environmentally sustainable economic activities.
 That Regulation does not include a list of socially sustainable economic activities.
-Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.
+Sustainable investments with an environmental objective might be aligned with the

+Taxonomy or not.

+Norselab Meaningful Equity I ("the fund") aims to invest in companies whose revenue-generating products or services create a net positive impact on people and/or the planet, and align with one or several of the UN Sustainable Development Goals (the "UN SDGs").
 The UN SDGs are a globally recognized framework for designing a future where economic growth does not compromise the safekeeping of the environment and the well-being of people and societies.
 In addition, companies must not significantly harm the environmental or social objectives and follow good governance practices.